 Finding the right ice cleats for your shoes can be tricky, however, because there are so many options available.
 You have to figure out what activities you’ll be wearing them for, what type of terrain you’ll be navigating, and what other features will make your ice cleats as safe and functional as possible.
-Not to worry.
-Our buying guide is packed with tips to help navigate this slippery terrain and find the best ice cleats for you.

 When you’re choosing ice cleats, the first thing to consider is what activities you’ll be wearing them for and where you’ll be wearing them.
 If you need ice cleats for walking to and from your car in the winter, nearly any pair will do.
 But if you plan to use the cleats for more rigorous activities, you need to be sure they can keep you on your feet in even the most rugged terrain.

 Some ice cleats are designed specifically for winter running or hiking.
 They typically offer the best grip because you’ll either be moving more quickly or traveling over more uneven, rugged terrain.
 Some ice cleats are marketed as all-terrain, which means you should be able to go from icy sidewalks to snow-covered hills seamlessly.